squaredup/terraform-provider-squaredup/docs/resources/script.md

     // Note: no need to call api.toStreamData when returning data directly from invoking a data stream return api.toStreamData(vehicles, { rowPath: ['results', 'films'], metadata } );
 }
 EOT
 }

+resource "squaredup_script" "monitorConditionJS_example" {
+  display_name = "Example Monitor Condition Script"
+  script_type  = "monitorConditionJS" #tileDataJS or monitorConditionJS
+  script       = <<EOT
+async function getState(params, api) {
+    // Get the data rows for the column(s) from which the tile state will be derived.
+    // Note: each column in each row has .raw, .value, and .formatted properties.

+    const metrics = (await api.getColumnData(params.data, 'metric')).map(row => row.value);

+    // A monitor condition script MUST return a state of 'error', 'warning', 'success', or 'unknown',
+    // and MAY also return a scalar for the value that caused the state.

+    // The following example compares the maximum value (from the 'metric' column) against configured
+    // script execution thresholds and sets the state, and scalar that caused the state, accordingly.

+    let state = 'unknown';
+    const scalar = Math.max(...metrics);

+    if (scalar > params.config.errorIfMoreThan) {
+        state = 'error';
+    } else if (scalar > params.config.warnIfMoreThan) {
+        state = 'warning';
+    } else if (!Number.isNaN(scalar)) {
+        state = 'success';
+    }

+    return { state, scalar };
+}
+EOT
+}